Scott Carpenter Pool Enhancement

 Scott Carpenter Park, playground, ball fields, skate park and sidewalks will remain open, although intermittent disruptions to amenities may occur.
 During this period of construction, the city and construction crews will do everything possible to ensure safety and minimize impact to park visitor and neighbors.

-Construction reached a major milestone this month as concrete for the new pools was poured.
+Construction reached a major milestone this fall as concrete for the new pools was poured.
 Over the upcoming seasons, construction crews will continue working in Scott Carpenter Park to have the pool open for fun in 2020.
 Work completed recently includes:

 - Completion of major earthwork, including excavation for the pool structures and the bathhouse.